‘The Young And The Restless’ Spoilers: Ashley And Victor New Romance Sparks After She Leaves Jabot

 The Young and the Restless spoilers from this week’s Soap Digest promise that February sweeps bring a deepening rift in the Abbott family.
-On this week’s Y&R episodes, the verdict is in for the battle between Ashley Abbott (Eileen Davidson), and Jack Abbott (Peter Bergman) and they found out who won the CEO seat at Jabot.
-The judge sided with Jack and Ashley was infuriated and lashed out in a way that could wreck both the legacy families in Genoa City.
+On this week’s Y&R episodes, the verdict is in for the battle between Ashley Abbott (Eileen Davidson), and Jack Abbott (Peter Bergman), and they found out who won the CEO seat at Jabot.
+The judge sided with Jack, and Ashley was infuriated and lashed out in a way that could wreck both the legacy families in Genoa City.

 Angry Ashley Quits, Turns To Victor

-The latest Y&R spoilers from She Knows Soaps reveal that Ashley snapped after the verdict came in against her and she told Jack she’s resigning from Jabot.
-After Ashley walked out of Jabot, today she runs into someone who makes her an offer she can’t refuse, and that will enrage Jack.
+The latest Y&R spoilers from She Knows Soaps reveal that Ashley snapped after the verdict came in against her, and she told Jack she’s resigning from Jabot.
+After Ashley walks out of Jabot, she runs into someone who makes her an offer she can’t refuse, and that will enrage Jack.
 Young and the Restless spoilers promise that Victor Newman (Eric Braeden) isn’t one to miss out on a chance to punish Jack.
 Victor makes Ashley an offer she can’t refuse.

-The latest Y&R spoilers from Soap Central say that Victor hires Ashley and their daughter Abby Newman (Melissa Ordway) is thrilled even though she’s in Paris.
+The latest Y&R spoilers from Soap Central say that Victor hires Ashley, and their daughter, Abby Newman (Melissa Ordway), is thrilled, even though she’s in Paris.
 But there are some people that will be angry at Ashley’s big move over to Newman Enterprises – chief among them Victor’s oldest daughter and Ashley’s big brother.
 After Victor hires Ashley, Victoria Newman (Amelia Heinle) feels threatened.
 Ashley won’t take a backseat to Vikki and won’t be under her thumb.

 Jack and Ashley's battle for Jabot gets nasty, Devon makes Hilary an intriguing offer, and Nick surprises Chelsea.
 WATCH FULL EPISODE: https://t.co/2TWJTDFNY4 #YR pic.twitter.com/3E887a7E1d